cultpenguin/sippi-all/doc/python-interface.rst

    :alt: E-type
    :scale: 50%

-   Etype mean and variance from simulation.
+   Etype mean and variance from the simulation.

 ************************************************
 Installation
 ************************************************